metaclass-nl/tutorial-api-platform/README.md

 for some other client (generation) platform or the admin component, then send a merge request.

-However, api platform and the client platforms are changing constantly so at some point you may need to update your branches to keep them up to date and working.
+However, api platform and the client platforms are changing constantly.
+Even though the tutorial is for educational purposes only, at some point you may need to update your branches to keep them up to date and working.
 Please do not request the merging of code that you are not willing to maintain.
 Abandoned branches that are no longer functional or have security issues may be removed.

-When you open a Pull Request to this repository, you agree to license your code under the MIT license.
+When you open a Pull Request to this repository, you agree to license the (changes to the) code that is subject to the pull request under the MIT license.